Dean151/Aln-SwiftPackage/README.md

-# Aln
+# AlnFront-Swift

-A description of this package.
+A package describing the communications with the back-end server for feeding cats.